1. Introduction

 4.2.5. authenticatorExtensions

-This member can be serialized as CBOR as it is originally CBOR data.
+This member can be serialized as CBOR bytes array as it is originally CBOR data.
+If you would like to persist as String, use Base64UrlUtil to convert from byte[] to base64url String.

 byte[] serializedAuthenticatorExtensions = objectConverter.getCborConverter().writeValueAsBytes(authenticatorExtensions);